 Review your contact information to ensure it’s as streamlined and readable as possible.
 At minimum, tighten text by removing labels, e.g., “Phone” or “Email.”
 At the same time, don’t omit important contact information altogether.

 Additionally, personal pictures and inspirational quotes are inappropriate for work email.
-While it’s your email account, it’s still represents your company.
+While it’s your email account, it’s still represents your company and should align with brand guidelines.
 Moreover, depending on how recipients receive email (plain text, Rich Text or HTML), image formatting may be affected or come through as an attachment.

 When looking for a job, use a personal email, not a work email.
-(While this is obvious, too many who know better still make this mistake!)
-Your signature should include your email, phone number and link to your LinkedIn profile (no mailing address).
+(This should be obvious, but too many — who know better — still make this mistake!)
+Your personal email signature should include your email, phone number and link to your LinkedIn profile (no mailing address).

 While email is a given in your professional life, use of it still requires care and attention.
 Your workplace email habits — what you write, how well you write and how timely you are — shape others’ impressions of you (and the company you represent).

 Whether you want to grow your career through a job change, expand your network or strengthen your professional presence overall, conducting yourself well through email is a “must do” for your personal brand and career advancement.